-Employment in management occupations is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations, and will result in about 505,000 new jobs.
+Employment in management occupations is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations, and will result in about 906,800 new jobs.
 Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations.

 The median annual wage for management occupations was $109,760 in May 2020, which was the highest wage of all the major occupational groups.

 BLS provides summary data, including employment projections, for management occupations not shown in the table on this page.
 That information is available on the Data for Occupations Not Covered in Detail page.

 |Occupation||Job Summary||Entry-Level Education||2020 MEDIAN PAY|

 Administrative services and facilities managers plan, direct, and coordinate activities that help an organization run efficiently.

 Advertising, promotions, and marketing managers plan programs to generate interest in products or services.